Emeka Nwokedi: Early life and education

-Nwokedi is from Ichida, Anaocha, Anambra State, Nigeria.
-He graduated from the University of Nigeria in 1981 with a degree in music.
+Nwokedi is from Ichida, Anaocha, Anambra State, southeastern region of Nigeria.
+He graduated from the University of Nigeria, Nsukka in 1981 with a degree in music.

 Career

 Nwokedi started his music career at a young age, practicing with the choir of his village Anglican Church at Ichida.
 After he left the university, he worked for Voice of Nigeria and Radio Nigeria as a music producer and director.
 In 1992, he moved to Muson Centre and became a member of the Artiste Committee.
 In 1995, he founded the MUSON Choir and became the conductor and music director.
 In 2006, he became the pioneer staff of MTNF/MUSON Diploma School of Music.
 Nwokedi is the conductor and music director of Lagos City Chorale, Anglican Diocese of Lagos Mainland and All Saints Church, Surulere.
 He is a member, International Society for Music Education (ISME), Trustee of Nigerian Guild of Organists and official representative of Interkultur in Nigeria.
 In 2013, he was appointed, member, World Choir Council representing Nigeria.
 He served as a music lecturer at Adeniran Ogunsanya College of Education.